-- In a food processor, add the bananas, sugar, melted butter, egg, and vanilla extract.
-Blend it at low speed until well combined.
+- In a food processor, add your bananas, sugar, melted butter, egg, and vanilla extract.
+Blend at low speed until all the ingredients have been well combined.

-- Cool in the pan for 15 minutes, then turn out onto a wire rack and cool completely.
+- Be sure to let the bread cool in the pan for 15 minutes then turn it over onto a wire rack to finish cooling completely.

 Can I freeze banana bread?

 Absolutely!
-Banana bread can be frozen after it’s cooled completely.
-Just wrap it in wax paper and then store it in a plastic baggie or airtight container for up to 3 months.
+Banana bread can be frozen after it has cooled completely.
+Just wrap it in wax paper and then store it in a ziplocked plastic bag or airtight container, for up to 3 months.
 This will prevent some freezer burn and help to get it to last even longer.
 Just thaw before eating and enjoy!

-No. Green bananas aren’t very sweet and are naturally a little more fibrous and harder to mash.
-The more yellow banans become the more naturally sweet they are and the softer they become.
+No, they are not a great option.
+Green bananas are not very sweet and are naturally a little more fibrous and harder to mash.
+The yellow bananas become more naturally sweet the softer they become, making them perfect for baking.
 Bananas are perfect when they’re a deep yellow and starting to become speckled with brown spots on the peel.
-That’s a great indicator that they’re ready for baking!
+That is a great indicator that they are ready for baking!

 Looking for more banana bread recipes?
-Check out these suggestions!
+Check these out!

 - Gingersnap Banana Bread